tczajka/octal-games/TrivialGames.md

 These are games whose periods can be found by considering nimbers for heaps smaller than 1000.

+Each game is maximally normalized to an equivalent game with smallest heap sizes (i.e. the nimber sequence always starts with 01).

 game  | prefix | period | nimbers
 :---- | -----: | -----: | :-----------
 4     |      0 |      2 | (01)